AdRoll/baker/README.md

 ## Usage

 Baker uses a `baker.Config` struct to know what to do.
-The configuration can be either created manually or importing a toml file `baker.NewConfigFromToml()`.
-This function requires a `baker.Components` object including all available components.
+The configuration can be either created manually or imported from a toml file processed by `baker.NewConfigFromToml()`.
+This function requires a `baker.Components` object including all available/required components.
 This is an example of this struct:

 ```go